philrz/super/docs/formats/bsup.md

 ## 4. Type Values

-As the super data model supports first-class types and because the Super Binary design goals require that value serializations cannot change across type contexts, type values must be encoded in a fashion that is independent of the type context.
+As the super data model supports first-class types and because the BSUP design goals require that value serializations cannot change across type contexts, type values must be encoded in a fashion that is independent of the type context.
 Thus, a serialized type value encodes the entire type in a canonical form